farhanpatel/FPTitleSwipe/README.md

 FPTitleSwipe
 ============

 A title swipe similar to the Sparrow Mail app.
 Fully working.
 Report any bugs :)
+Used inside a UINavigationController's titleview.